Part 5: Computing Benefit Entitlement

-Verifying Your Earning
+Verifying Your Earnings

-The income you report on a weekly claim certification is verified with your employer(s) but your check is not held while we are waiting for the employer(s) to answer.
+The income you report on a weekly claim certification is verified with your employer(s) but your benefit payment is not held while we are waiting for the employer(s) to answer.
 We will issue your UI payment for the week based on the amount(s) you have reported.
 If an employer gives us a different amount than you reported on your weekly claim certification, we will use the amount reported by your employer to recalculate the benefits due.
 We send you notice of each adjustment.

 When your employer reports a lower amount of income we send you an additional payment and an informational message (Form UCB-17I) that explains the payment.

 When your employer reports higher income amounts and you have been overpaid benefits, we will send you a Notice of Benefit Overpayment (Form UCB-37).
-If you disagree with the amount the employer has reported or disagree with the requirement to repay, follow the instructions on the form to file an objection
+If you disagree with the amount the employer has reported or disagree with the requirement to repay, follow the instructions on the form to file an objection.

 Child Support Deductions